Skip to main content

 The hunter starts from a broad area and progressively tightens it based on the client's reactions.
 For Emilie, the first viewings in the 17th revealed prices too high on the best streets, those in Boulogne did not resonate, and it was around La Motte-Picquet in the 15th that the value-for-money and atmosphere matched best.
 This iterative narrowing is the standard method at Home Select.

-Is buying an apartment needing major works in Paris a good strategy on a tight budget?
+Is buying a flat needing major works in Paris a good strategy on a tight budget?

 Yes, provided you accurately estimate the works before making the offer and can envision the end result.
 Properties requiring major renovation are less sought-after by mainstream buyers, which reduces competition and opens up negotiation margin.
 Emilie bought for 300,000 euros a property that, once renovated with 30,000 to 40,000 euros of works, offers rooftop views of Paris in a 1900s building: a value far exceeding the total cost.